Dodgers–Giants rivalry: Fan reaction

 During games in Los Angeles, Dodgers fans will chant "Beat the Bay" when the Giants are in town and also used to chant "Barry Sucks", referring to former Giants outfielder Barry Bonds, often even when Bonds was not at bat or involved in a defensive play.
-LA fans were also known to chant "Maddy Sucks" to taunt former pitcher Madison Bumgarner, even after he signed with the Arizona Diamondbacks in 2019.
+Los Angeles fans were also known to chant "Maddy Sucks" to taunt former pitcher Madison Bumgarner, even after he signed with the Arizona Diamondbacks in 2019.
 In San Francisco, Giants fans will chant "Beat L.A." and the stadium used to have their screens read "Duck the Fodgers" when they were in town.
 A recent expression of these feelings was the 2007 All-Star Game in San Francisco, where the three Dodgers All-Stars (catcher Russell Martin and pitchers Brad Penny and Takashi Saito) were roundly booed by partisan fans throughout the festivities.
 During the final rounds of the 2013 World Baseball Classic, held at San Francisco's AT&T Park, Dodgers infielder Hanley Ramírez, competing for his home country, the Dominican Republic, was consistently booed at every appearance and whenever his name was mentioned on the public-address system.

-During the 2022 All-Star Game in Los Angeles, ex-Dodger Joc Pederson (who had signed with the Giants that offseason) was the only member of the Giants selected to the All-Star game, as a result he was loudly booed by the LA fans when he was announced on the batting order.
-Due to the strong animosity between the teams, Dodger fans have often grown increasingly hostile towards Giants fans attending Dodgers’ home games, prompting many to strongly discourage entering the ballpark with Giants’ hats or shirts in the aftermath of the Brian Stow beating.
+During the 2022 All-Star Game in Los Angeles, ex-Dodger Joc Pederson (who had signed with the Giants that offseason) was the only member of the Giants selected to the All-Star game, as a result he was loudly booed by the Los Angeles fans when he was announced on the batting order.
+Due to the strong animosity between the teams, Dodgers fans have often grown increasingly hostile towards Giants fans attending Dodgers’ home games, prompting many to strongly discourage entering the ballpark with Giants’ hats or shirts in the aftermath of the Brian Stow beating.